purecloudlabs/fixtable-ember/README.md

 ]
 ```

-If the filter is a "search" type, the `placeholder` attribute of the `<input>` element is set to the placeholder value.
-If the filter is a "select" type, the text of the first `<option>` of the `<select>` element is set to the placeholder value.
+If the filter is search-type, the `placeholder` attribute of the `<input>` element will be set to the placeholder value.
+If the filter is select-type, the text of the first `<option>` of the `<select>` element will be set to the placeholder value.

 #### Filter Caveats